What is feline infectious peritonitis?

 "The virus can remain dormant or inactive in the body for months to years"

-As explained above, most infections are with relatively harmless strains of feline coronavirus.
+As explained above, most cats are infected with relatively harmless strains of feline coronavirus.
 Unfortunately, this initial benign infection may later mutate to cause FIP in some cats.
 Even with the more harmful strains, apparently healthy cats may be carriers of the virus, and may shed the virus without ever showing signs of disease.
 Many cats that develop FIP have no history of contact with other cats showing clinical signs of FIP.
 The virus can remain dormant or inactive in the body for months to years before the cat eventually develops disease.

 What age is a cat most at risk of developing FIP?